burrrata/cryptoeconomics.study_rust_edition/src/ch1/state.md

 ## Words

 Some people say data is the new oil.
 Why?
 I'm not sure, but both do have one thing in common: they allow you to do stuff.
-In a world that's becoming more and more digitized data is our access to money, social connections, and identity.
+Our world is becoming more and more digitized, and this means that data = access to money, social connections, and identity.
 This data is mostly stored in centralized databases.
 The "state" of these databases is what we reference to determine what is true or not.
 Ever gone to a restaurant and been told they can't find your reservation, or tried to register to vote and been told that you're not in the system?
 Data.

 In this example we'll explore some of the common data structures that banks keep track of, and how they might go about maintaining and updating the state of that data.